daplab/documentation/docs/getting_started.md

 ![portal menubar](images/new-user.png)

 1. select "New User" on the top menubar and fill the form.
-You will soon receive a confirmation email.
+You will soon receive a confirmation email (as soon as an administrator got the time to review your application form).

-2. Once the email received, you can go to "Request Password Reset" and enter your username.
+2. Once the email received, you can go to <a href="https://portal.daplab.ch/request_reset" target="_blank">Request Password Reset</a> and enter your username.
 You will again receive an email containing a _token_.

-3. Go tot "Finish Password Reset", enter your username as well as the _token_ you just received by email.
+3. Go to <a href="https://portal.daplab.ch/reset_password" target="_blank">Finish Password Reset</a>, enter your username as well as the _token_ you just received by email.
 This last step will give you a temporary password.

 ## First login